hatmahat/lymphoblast-counter-ml-development-tools/README.md

      proto_str = f.read()
      text_format.Merge(proto_str, pipeline_config)
 ```
-- Configure pipeline.config as required by the model your choosed (this is just an example that i used)
+- Configure pipeline.config as required by the model you choosed (this is just an example that i used)
 ```
 pipeline_config.model.ssd.num_classes = 2
 pipeline_config.train_config.batch_size = 4